sakthi5006/master-algorithm-interviews/master-interview-process.md

 ### The algorithm should be

-- Well defined inputs/out-puts, ask interview what he wants clearly
+- Well defined inputs/out-puts, ask interviewer what he wants clearly
 - Validations of inputs [ask for valid inputs limitation which forms your boundry conditions]
 - Definiteness [it gives what is asked it not random, for same input returns same output]
 - Finiteness [Make sure there not infinite loops - mostly based on boundary conditions]